New College of Interdisciplinary Arts and Sciences policies

 The following steps must be followed by any student seeking to appeal a grade.
 This process does not address academic integrity allegations or faculty misconduct.

 There are two stages to the grade grievance process: the informal process and the formal process.
-Each process contains a series of steps.
+Each process consists of a series of steps.

 Informal process

-Step 3: If the matter is not resolved to the student’s satisfaction after completing Steps 1 and 2, the student may then confer with the dean’s designee at 602-543-7000, who will review the case and explain the formal process to the student.
+Step 3: If the matter is not resolved to the student's satisfaction after completing steps 1 and 2, the student may then confer with the dean's designee (at 602-543-7000), who reviews the case and explains the formal process to the student.
 If still unresolved, the student may proceed to the formal process.

 Formal process

-Step 4: No later than ten business days after meeting with the dean’s designee, the student must provide a written statement stating the evidence, if any, and reasons for determining the grade received was not given in good faith.
+Step 4: No later than 10 business days after meeting with the dean's designee, the student must provide a written statement stating the evidence, if any, and reasons for determining that the grade received was not given in good faith.
 Supporting materials should be attached as exhibits to the statement.

-Step 5: The dean’s designee will provide the student’s statement (with any exhibits) to the instructor and request the instructor to respond to the dean’s designee within 10 business days.
+Step 5: The dean's designee provides the student's statement (with any exhibits) to the instructor and requests that the instructor respond to the dean's designee within 10 business days.

-Step 6: When the official, written response is received from the instructor, the dean’s designee will contact the student, who can then schedule an appointment to review the instructor’s response.
-After reviewing the instructor’s response, the student may submit a written request for a hearing before the New College of Interdisciplinary Arts and Sciences Grievance Committee.
-This written request for a hearing must be submitted no later than 10 business days after the dean’s designee notifies the student that the instructor’s response was received.
+Step 6: When the official, written response is received from the instructor, the dean's designee contacts the student, who can then schedule an appointment to review the instructor's response.
+After reviewing the instructor's response, the student may submit a written request for a hearing before the New College of Interdisciplinary Arts and Sciences Student Affairs and Grievances Committee.
+This written request for a hearing must be submitted no later than 10 business days after the dean's designee notifies the student that the instructor's response was received.
 The committee is a regular committee and meets monthly, as necessary, during the fall and spring terms when classes are in session.
-The dean’s designee serves as a nonvoting, ex-officio member of the committee.
+The dean's designee serves as a nonvoting, ex-officio member of the committee.

-Step 7: The committee will meet with the student and the instructor in an attempt to resolve differences.
-In order to preserve the confidential nature of the grade grievance process and to protect the privacy interest of those involved, the hearing will be closed to the public.
-The committee chairperson will preside at the hearing and will rule upon all procedural matters.
-A student who fails to appear or refuses to participate at the hearing will be deemed to have abandoned the request for a hearing, unless the student can demonstrate that extraordinary circumstances prevented the appearance or participation.
+Step 7: The committee meets with the student and the instructor in an attempt to resolve differences.
+To preserve the confidential nature of the grade grievance process and to protect the privacy interest of those involved, the hearing is closed to the public.
+The committee chairperson presides at the hearing and rules upon all procedural matters.
+A student who fails to appear or refuses to participate at the hearing is deemed to have abandoned the request for a hearing, unless the student can demonstrate that extraordinary circumstances prevented the appearance or participation.

-Step 8: After all parties have been heard, they will be excused and the committee will deliberate in closed session.
-Upon reaching consensus, the committee chairperson will submit their recommendation to the dean of the New College of Interdisciplinary Arts and Sciences.
-The dean will review the report and make a final determination regarding the appropriate course of action.
-The dean’s office will inform the student, instructor, school director, registrar and grievance committee in writing of the decision.
+Step 8: After all parties have been heard, they are excused, and the committee deliberates in closed session.
+Upon reaching consensus, the committee chairperson submits their recommendation to the dean of the New College of Interdisciplinary Arts and Sciences.
+The dean reviews the report and makes a final determination regarding the appropriate course of action.
+The dean's office informs the student, instructor, school director, registrar and Student Affairs and Grievances Committee in writing of the decision.
 The dean's decision is final.

 Transfer coursework

 Credit is granted for transferred courses deemed equivalent to corresponding courses in the selected program of study, subject to grade and ASU resident credit requirements.
-No grades less than “C” (2.00) transfer to ASU.
+Courses for which a grade lower than "C-" (2.00) has been earned do not transfer to ASU.
 Credits transferred from a community college or two-year institution are applied as lower-division credits.
 For a listing of the acceptable courses transferable to the various degree programs, prospective Arizona transfer students should consult their advisors and refer to the ASU transfer tools.

-Some courses taken from other ASU colleges or other universities may be acceptable for general university credit but may not be applicable toward the degree requirements of the schools.
+Some courses taken at other ASU colleges or other universities may be acceptable for general university credit but may not be applicable toward the degree requirements of the college.
 Determination of those particular courses applicable to a specific degree program is made within the appropriate academic unit.

 Withdrawal